Short description

 pkts bytes target prot opt in out source destination

-Amazon Linux 2023, Amazon Linux 2 and RHEL 7 and above
+For Amazon Linux 2023, Amazon Linux 2 and RHEL 7 and later

-2. If firewalld is running, then run these commands to configure it to allow connections on ports 80 and 443.
-The last command in this example reloads the service so that the new rules take effect:
+If the firewalld service is running, then run the following commands to allow connections on ports 80/TCP and 443/TCP.
+The last command in the example reloads the service to bring the newly added rules into effect:

 $ sudo firewall-cmd --add-service=http --permanent